The Voices

 This the Bill Hedrington web site, containing his collected poems.

 Bill was never satisfied with his work, and re-wrote it over and over.
-And he kept all his drafts, including tiny four-times-folded slips of paper that seem to have spent some time in a hip pocket, on a motorcycle, in the rain.
-All this material was made available for this edition through the great kindness of Darlene Knudtson, Bill’s sister, and her husband Ed, with whom Bill had left a number of his files, and to whom his papers were sent after his death.
-On the Downhill Side was put together by Bill in 1970.
-It's as good a text as we can have for the poems it contains, though there are some notes and drafts of further revisions to poems in this collection.
-These seem rather tentative and have not been used here.
+And he kept all his drafts, including tiny four-times-folded slips of paper that seem to have spent some time in a hip pocket, on a motorcycle, under a drenching rain.
+All this material was made available for this site, and for the print edition, by Darlene Knudtson, Bill’s sister, and her husband Ed, with whom Bill had left a number of his files, and to whom his papers were sent after his death.

 The photograph of Bill was provided by David Tekler.

 The poems are copyright 2002 by Darlene Knudtson.
-All rights to reproduce them in any way are reserved, except that persons visiting this Web site are permitted to make copies, either on paper or in electronic form, for their own personal use only.
+All rights to reproduce them in any way are reserved, except that persons visiting this website are permitted to make copies, either on paper or in electronic form, for their own personal use only.